delapuente/mtask/README.md

 ### The kanban

-The [kanban](http://en.wikipedia.org/wiki/Kanban) is the board where I stick my post-its.
+The [kanban board](http://en.wikipedia.org/wiki/Kanban_board) is the board where I stick my post-its.
 So it is the place where your tasks will end.

 If you want to see your task rendered, it is not enough to describe it, you have to put them inside some state.